Wander Franco Player Props: Rays vs. Athletics

 Wander Franco At The Plate

-- Franco leads Tampa Bay in slugging percentage (.793) and total hits (11) this season.
+- Franco leads Tampa Bay with 12 hits and a team-best slugging percentage of .727.

-- Among qualified hitters, he ranks 15th in batting average, while his on-base percentage ranks 27th and he is eighth in slugging.
+- He ranks 22nd in batting average, 33rd in on base percentage, and 13th in slugging among qualified hitters in MLB action.

-- In 85.7% of his games this year (six of seven), Franco has picked up at least one hit, and in four of those games (57.1%) he recorded multiple hits.
+- In seven of eight games this year (87.5%) Franco has had a hit, and in four of those games he had more than one (50.0%).

-- Franco has driven in a run in five games this year (71.4%), including two games with multiple runs batted in.
+- Franco has driven in a run in five games this season (62.5%), including two games with multiple runs batted in.

-- He has scored a run in five of seven games so far this season.
+- He has scored a run in six of eight games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.